WangariK/Wizerapp/README.md

 # Wizerapp
-This is a simple interactive dictionary
+This is a simple interactive Dictionary for words in the English Language.

+Enjoy!